On this page

 A. It varies according to which route you take and who is involved.
 Ask your solicitor to tell you all the costs before taking any steps.

-The child may resent it later in life and want to change their name back again.
-Building family togetherness does not depend on the use of the same family surname.
-Try talking it through with a solicitor, local CAB or with one of our Family Support Workers at Family Lives.
-You can get in touch with us on our confidential helpline on 0808 800 2222.
+Making the decision to change a child’s surname should not be taken lightly.
+It is a legal process and you will need to evidence how it is in the best interests of the child.
+Try talking it through with a solicitor, your local Citizens Advice service or with one of our Family Support Workers at Family Lives.
+You can get in touch with us on our confidential helpline on 0808 800 2222, via email or live chat.